-After Input Output Global (IOG) announced the launch of the world’s first blockchain decentralization index, the builder of the cryptocurrency Cardano (ADA) has informed the public about the new resource section for Plutus DApp developers.
+After Input Output Global (IOG) announced the launch of the world’s first blockchain decentralization index, the builder of the cryptocurrency Cardano (ADA) informed the public about the new resource section for Plutus DApp developers.

 Indeed, the Cardano Docs website is now richer by a web page where beginners can learn all about decentralized apps (DApps) and where more experienced developers can find a list of resources for building DApps using Plutus smart contracts, IOG said on November 22.

 Furthermore, the section details what Plutus scripts are, how they are created, how they work, and how they are used for creating DApps, in simple terms and with accompanying illustrations.
 The resources listed include Plutus Core (the programming language for Plutus), tooling and compilers for intermediate languages, and the Plutus Tx compiler.